HackYourFuture/JavaScript2/Week2/README.md

 1. Heap.
 This is where the browser assigns space in memory to each process
 2. Call Stack.
 This is the amount of JavaScript commands (read: function calls and events) that need to be executed
 3. Web APIs.
 These are objects (like the document) and functions (like XMLHttpRequest) that can be used within the JavaScript commands found in the Call Stack
 4. Callback Queue.
-This is the
+This is the "waiting line" [ajksdbjkasbdjkasbnjkdbajksbdkj]

 To see it in action check out the following resources: